What You Should NOT do in Arizona

 Like with any trip we take, we don’t do the appropriate research before we go.
 We end up forgetting to pack necessary things and end up having to purchase them on our trip.
 We were not prepared for the strange climate and weather changes.

 We arrived in the desert, Phoenix Arizona, which was dry and HOT.
-I was expecting everywhere to be hot like Phoenix, but when we got to flagstaff we ended up purchasing long pants and jackets because it was about 60 degrees and rainy.
-Flagstaff was cold the whole time we visited, but when we ventured out into the prairie land or the desert it was scorching hot.
+I was expecting everywhere to be hot like Phoenix, but when we got to Flagstaff we ended up purchasing long pants and jackets because it was about 60 degrees and rainy.

-We also came across rocky terrain on some of the hiking trails in Sedona, but we didn't have appropriate footwear.
-We kept sliding around on the rocks, and were unable to complete some of the more strenuous hikes.
+We also came across rocky terrain on some of the hiking trails in Sedona, but we didn’t have appropriate footwear.
+We kept sliding around on the rocks and were unable to complete some of the more strenuous hikes.

 Don’t Forget the Snacks/ Cooler